JonathanSum/JonathanSum/README.md

 Don't forget to check out my projects and repo in below👇 For example, coloring with deeplearning, or possible NLP and Graph NN in future.

+Goal on 2021:
+Master of NLP in Transformer and more.

+Graph NN

+Gaming project with Deep learning.

+Build more project on Deep learning about Anime.

+Other Deep learning project.

+Learn more Deep learning topic.